Study guide for Exam AZ-104: Microsoft Azure Administrator

 • Create and configure virtual network peering

-• Configure private and public IP addresses
+• Configure public IP addresses

 • Configure user-defined network routes